-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development HEALTHY STRONG Show an increasing desire to do things on their own, but crave adult reassurance and support.
-12-24 month old toddlers: Walk alone (by 18 mos.); run, jump, kick at ball; push, pull, drag toys and other play materials around; walk up and down stairs with assistance.
-Play with nesting and stacking toys; build tower of 2 cubes, dance, walk in circles, use crayons or pencils to make vertical or horizontal strokes, string large beads, use a spoon to feed self, drink from a cup.
-Open doors, take off clothes, throw and retrieve all kinds of objects; push selves on wheeled objects with good steering.
-Keep play areas for younger infants separate from those for crawlers to promote safe interactions among children at a similar stage of development.
-Provide equipment for gross motor activity.
-Plan daily opportunities for toddlers to engage in exploratory activities such as water and sand play, paint- ing and play dough manipu- lation.
-WELL- ADJUSTED 24-36 month old toddlers: Engage in rough and tumble play; build tower of 8 cubes; kick balls, jump at least 4 inches distance, manipulate, push and pull objects.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS LEARNING OUTCOMES What children are expected to do What we see children doing ١ HEALTHY Show an increasing desire to do things on their own, but crave adult reassurance and support.
+Walk alone (by 18 mos.); run, jump, kick at ball; push, pull, drag toys and other play materials around; walk up and down stairs with assistance.
+Play with nesting and stacking STRONG toys; build tower of 2 cubes, dance, walk in circles, use crayons or pencils to make vertical or horizontal strokes, string large beads, use a spoon to feed self, drink from a cup.
+Open doors, take off clothes, throw and retrieve all kinds of objects; push selves on wheeled objects with good steering. • WELL- 24-36 month old toddlers:Engage in rough and tumble ADJUSTED play; build tower of 8 cubes; kick balls, jump at least 4 inch- es distance, manipulate, push and pull objects.